Faridwm/library_database/Documentation.md

   9) books_authors
   10) loans

+      Table that contains information on all borrowing and returning books in the library

       ##### Columns
       | Columns             | Data Type    | Length | Not Null | Default                             | Description                                                                                                                                   |